IntentDev/Keyframer/README.md

 ## Installation

-To use Keyframer, download only the `.tox` file.
+To use Keyframer, only the `Keyframer.*.tox` file is required (external modules and files do not need to be downloaded).